How Much is My Patent Worth: Everything You Need to Know

 One feature virtually all successful large businesses have in common is their focus on innovation and their high awareness of the role their intangible assets play in the financial future of the business.
-In today’s increasingly digital economy, experts estimate that roughly 70-80% of the average company’s value is in the form of intangible assets such as patents, copyrights, trademarks and proprietary business “know-how.”
-Successful companies today know the ways in which patents and trademarks can give them a competitive edge and help them enhance their market position.
+In today’s increasingly digital economy, experts estimate that roughly 70-80% of the average company’s value is in the form of intangible assets such as patents, copyrights, trademarks, and proprietary business “know-how.”
+Successful companies today know how patents and trademarks can give them a competitive edge and help them enhance their market position.
 They manage their IP portfolios carefully, control access to their inventions as much as possible and when others are permitted to use their inventions, they drive revenue from it through licenses, royalties, and business partnerships.

 Determining What a Patent Is Worth

 In an ideal world, the patent process serves as “currency” for inventors, encouraging invention and the buying and selling of ideas.
 The challenge is that the buyers and sellers of ideas routinely disagree on their value, given the abstract nature of the asset and the inherent lack of comparable transactions.
 Figuring out how much exactly a patent is worth boils down to a handful of steps that are simple on their face and challenging to execute:

 - Determine the quality of the invention on which the patent is based—this is sometimes also thought of as determining the “importance” of the patent;

 - Evaluate whether the patent itself is well constructed;